Feeds:

 Asked by the Post-Dispatch about Porter’s key hit, Sutton replied, “A good piece of hitting.
 That’s why he is so well-respected by those of us who stand in the middle of the mound.”

-The Brewers won two of the next three, giving them a chance to clinch the championship in Game 6 at St. Louis.
+The Brewers won two of the next three, giving them a chance to clinch the title in Game 6 at St. Louis.
 The matchup again was Sutton versus Stuper.

-The Cardinals made it a blowout.
+The Cardinals made it a blowout in Game 6.
 Porter and Keith Hernandez each hit a two-run home run against Sutton.
 He gave up seven runs before being lifted with one out in the fifth.
 Stuper pitched a four-hitter and the Cardinals won, 13-1.
 Boxscore and Video

 “He wasn’t vintage Sutton,” said Cardinals second baseman Tommy Herr.
-“He was up in the strike zone a lot.
-He has to pitch to spots.”
+“He was up in the strike zone a lot.”

-Sutton told the Post-Dispatch, “I had good stuff, but bad location.
-I have no excuse.”
+Sutton told the Post-Dispatch, “I had good stuff, but bad location.”

-Years later, for the book “Where Have You Gone ’82 Brewers,” Sutton said, “When I got to St. Louis, I was out of gas … There wasn’t a whole lot left.
-That’s why I always said I wish I could have given Milwaukee younger innings in the World Series.”
+Years later, for the book “Where Have You Gone ’82 Brewers,” Sutton said, “When I got to St. Louis, I was out of gas … There wasn’t a whole lot left.”

 Read Full Post »